 - Overusing push notification is another bad practice.
 This annoys the user and gives them a major reason to uninstall your app.

 - Consider future-proofing your app.
-Today, you might want to just fulfil the demands of your target audience.
+Today, you might want to just fulfill the demands of your target users.
 But you should also make sure that the application can bring you profit for further development.
 The efficiently you market your app, the earlier you receive profit and the faster you add more features and grow your app.

-- Choosing the right and speedy database also plays an important role in the success of your app.
-So always consider the following factors while choosing a database: Required size, Data structure, Speed and scalability and Safety and security of data.
+- Choosing the right and speedy database also plays an important role in the success of your mobile apps and web apps.
+So always consider these factors while choosing a database: Required size, Data structure, Speed and scalability, and Safety and security of the user data.

 Internal testing means testing your app by the development team as if you were the end-user.
-On the other hand, external testing requires you to give the app to people who are not familiar with you or your mobile app.
+On the other hand, external testing requires you to give the app to people who are not familiar to use your mobile application.

-The aim to test your app is to fix bugs and user experience issues.
-While you don’t need any external tool for internal testing, there are tools like TestFairy, UserTesting and Ubertesters which can help in external testing and to give a rich user experience.
+The aim to test your app is to fix bugs and user interface issues.
+There are tools like TestFairy, UserTesting, and Ubertesters which can help in external testing and to give a rich user experience.

 As your app is now completely developed and tested, it’s time to let the world know about it.

 First, submit your app to the respective app store.
-Whether it’s Google Play Store or Apple App Store, make sure you strictly follow the guidelines of both app stores.
+Whether it’s Play Store or App Store, make sure you strictly follow the guidelines of both app stores.
 There are also videos and tutorials available online that explain this stage in detail.
 You can check the videos to know everything in detail.
-This will improve your app store optimization score and help you make most out of your app.
+This will improve your app store optimization score and help you make the most out of your app.

-Developers often think that good products don’t need marketing, but that’s not true.
-Marketing is the voice that tells people who you are, what you stand for, and how you’re different from others.
+It is a common myth that good products don’t need marketing, but that’s not true.
+Marketing is the voice that tells users who you are, what you stand for, and how you’re different from others.

-This is 2019 where companies have a huge budget for promotion and marketing.
-We know marketing is not everyone’s cup of tea, but you can start by simply asking three questions to yourself.
+Companies usually have a huge budget for promotion and marketing these days.
+If you are a beginner, you can start by simply asking three questions to yourself.